drbean/curriculum/correspondence/complaint/slides.md

 ## complaining

 Choose one of the bad situations on p 101 and write a complaint.
 Follow the glass example on p 100.

-Use the day's date as the date of the complaint.
+And include:

+* background
+* complaint
+* resulting damage
+* request
+* threat
+* polite close

+Make up dates and detailed facts (names and numbers) for the complaint.

 Write only the Subject line and the 4 paragraphs.